Alexandria vs Read Aloud: Which Free TTS Chrome Extension Is Better in 2026?

 Read Aloud is free, open-source, and requires no account.
 It supports 40+ languages using browser-native voices or cloud engines with a user-supplied API key [Read Aloud Chrome Web Store, 2026].

-Alexandria is free with a neural voice (Kokoro model) included.
+Alexandria is free with premium neural voices included.
 No API key required to access high-quality voice output.

 Read Aloud's word-level highlight has reported accuracy issues.
 Independent testers describe it as "jittery", landing on the wrong word before correcting [CastReader, 2026].